Multibubble blow-up analysis for the Brezis-Nirenberg problem in three dimensions: Proof of Theorem

 \subsection{Regularity of $\phi_a$ and $\rho_a$}

-We end this section by discussing sufficient conditions for $C^2$-differentiability and real-analyticity\footnote{We will use the terms \emph{analytic} and \emph{real-analytic} interchangeably in the following.} of the Robin function $\phi_a$, and, in turn, $\rho_a$.
+We end this section by discussing sufficient conditions for $C^2$-differentiability and real-analyticity of the Robin function $\phi_a$, and, in turn, $\rho_a$.
+(We will use the terms \emph{analytic} and \emph{real-analytic} interchangeably in the following.)

 We first observe some sufficient conditions for regularity of $\rho_a$.

 \begin{lemma} \begin{enumerate}[(i)] \item If $\phi_a$ and $a$ are real-analytic on $\Omega$ then $\rho_a$ is real-analytic on $\Omega^n_*$. \item If $a \in C^{0,1}(\overline{\Omega}) \cap C_\text{loc}^{2,\sigma}(\Omega)$ for some $\sigma \in (0,1)$, then $\phi_a \in C^2(\Omega)$ and $\rho_a \in C^2(\Omega^n_*)$. \end{enumerate}